 All of the compute and login nodes of Anselm are interconnected through a high-bandwidth, low-latency InfiniBand QDR network (IB 4 x QDR, 40 Gbps).
 The network topology is a fully non-blocking fat-tree.

-The compute nodes may be accessed via the InfiniBand network using ib0 network interface, in address range 10.2.1.1-209.
+The compute nodes may be accessed via the InfiniBand network using the ib0 network interface, in address range 10.2.1.1-209.
 The MPI may be used to establish native InfiniBand connection among the nodes.

 The network provides 2170 MB/s transfer rates via the TCP connection (single stream) and up to 3600 MB/s via the native InfiniBand protocol.

 The Fat tree topology ensures that peak transfer rates are achieved between any two nodes, independent of network traffic exchanged among other nodes concurrently.

-The compute nodes may be accessed via the regular Gigabit Ethernet network interface eth0, in address range 10.1.1.1-209, or by using aliases cn1-cn209.
+The compute nodes may be accessed via the regular Gigabit Ethernet network interface eth0, in the address range 10.1.1.1-209, or by using aliases cn1-cn209.
 The network provides 114 MB/s transfer rates via the TCP connection.

 $ qsub -q qexp -l select=4:ncpus=16 -N Name0 ./myjob $ qstat -n -u username Req'd Req'd Elap Job ID Username Queue Jobname SessID NDS TSK Memory Time S Time --------------- -------- -- |---|---| ------ --- --- ------ ----- - ----- 15209.srv11 username qexp Name0 5530 4 64 -- 01:00 R 00:00 cn17/0*16+cn108/0*16+cn109/0*16+cn110/0*16 $ ssh 10.2.1.110 $ ssh 10.1.1.108